View on GitHub

 6-hourly Precipitation to Basins

-The 6-hourly CaPA-RDPA precipitation $(P)$ field is a gridded raster that is routinely scraped of open web resources and proportioned to the sub-watersheds using our ORMGP-FEWS system, using the Interpolation: SpatialAverage transformation.
+The 6-hourly CaPA-RDPA and CaPA-HRDPA precipitation $(P)$ field is a gridded raster that is routinely scraped of open web resources and proportioned to the sub-watersheds using our ORMGP-FEWS system, using the Interpolation: SpatialAverage transformation.

 \[\text{Rainfall}= \begin{cases} \text{Precipitation}, & \overline{T}>T_\text{crit}\\ 0 & \text{otherwise}, \end{cases}\] \[\text{Snowfall}= \begin{cases} \text{Precipitation}, & \overline{T}\leq T_\text{crit}\\ 0 & \text{otherwise}. \end{cases}\]

-The use of these distributed products at the ORMGP are to provide an idea of precipitation as it covers our entire 30,000 km² jurisdiction.
+These distributed products at the ORMGP provide an idea of precipitation as it covers our entire 30,000 km² jurisdiction.
 Comparisons of point stations to these fields fail to take in account the issue of how one should interpolate the point stations over space, as is always required prior to hydrologic modelling, for instance.

 So, in addition to comparing point stations (which themselves as known to be ±5% in error–Legates and DeLiberty, 1993–and many don’t record trace amounts less than 0.2 mm per hour), one should also be comparing how a field interpolated for point stations compare with CaPA-RDPA.